 - Feijoas will benefit from light maintenance pruning each year.
 Remove dead, broken, and diseased branches.

-- Thin crowded interior growth to allow sunlight to reach developing and ripening fruit.
+- Thinning crowded interior growth allows sunlight to reach developing and ripening fruit.
 Thinning also makes fruit harvest easier.

 - Feijoas grown as a hedge can be sheared, but fruit production will be reduced.